strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 22 Oct 2025 --

+- Addressing issues in cart items stemming from id created for them not unique due to parameters in cart check not being unique as well.
+  - Have addressed issues pertaining to updating a cart item in owner order creator.
+  - Have addressed issues pertaining to removing a cart item in owner order creator.

+---

 -- 21 Oct 2025 --

 - Update functionality for items in owner order creator and customer cart appear to be correct.